mtkyu/mtkyu.github.io/README.md

 ### Precision Agriculture Analytics
 - **Objective**: Optimize crop yields by analyzing data from IoT sensors, drones, and other precision agriculture technology.
-- **Techniques Used**: Data normalization, visualization (violin plots, histograms, boxplots), label encoding.
+- **Techniques Used**:  Data normalization, Visualization, Label encoding and feature scaling using MinMaxScaler
 - **Optimal Model**:  Not yet determined; exploratory analysis stage

 -[View the 'Crop Recommendation Dataset Analysis on Github](CropDataAnalysis/CropDataAnalysis.md)